CumulusNetworks/docs/content/cumulus-linux/Layer-3/Protocol-Independent-Multicast---PIM.md

 {{%notice note%}}

-Cumulus Linux currently only supports one MSDP mesh- group.
+Cumulus Linux currently only supports one MSDP mesh-group.

 {{%/notice%}}

 The following steps demonstrate how to configure a Cumulus switch to use the MSDP:

-<summary>NCLU Commands </summary>

 1. Add an anycast IP address to the loopback interface for each RP in the domain: